airvzxf/bose-qc-ultra-buy-it/README.md

-# bose-qc-ultra-buy-it
+# Bose QuitComfort Ultra | Buy-it

-I want to buy the Bose QuitComfort Ultra.
-For this reason I will scrap some web pages looking for the deals.
+I want to buy the Bose Quit Comfort Ultra.
+For this reason, I will scrape some web pages seeking the deals.